-We are excited that you are considering Tulane University as your future academic and athletics destination.
-The compliance office encourages you to use this site and the links provided to help in the transition to becoming a member of the Green Wave family in accordance with all applicable NCAA and C-USA rules.
+We are excited that you are considering Tulane University as your future academic andathletics destination.
+The compliance office encourages you to use this site and the links provided to help in the transition to becoming a member of the Green Wave family in accordance with all applicable NCAA and American rules.

 Initial Eligibility - Academics & Amateurism